Thirty-seventh government of Israel: Donations to elected officials

-As of 5 March, the government was promoting an amendment to the Law on Public Service (Gifts) that would allow Netanyahu to receive donations to fund his legal defense.
-The amendment follows a decision by the High Court of Justice that forced Netanyahu to refund USD 270,000 given to him and his wife by his late cousin, Nathan Mileikowsky, for their legal defense.
+During March 2023, the government was promoting an amendment to the Law on Public Service (Gifts) that would allow Netanyahu to receive donations to fund his legal defense.
+The amendment follows a decision by the High Court of Justice (HCJ) that forced Netanyahu to refund US$270,000 given to him and his wife by his late cousin, Nathan Mileikowsky, for their legal defense.
 This is in contrast to past statements by Minister of Justice Yariv Levin, who spoke against the possible conflict of interests that can result from such transactions.